Man #1: Just because I look at certain magazines or websites doesn’t mean I don’t love my wife. Just a little bit here and there helps me relax.

 Jim: All right.

-Well tomorrow, you’ll hear how the Stumbos finally experienced God’s healing from the trap of pornography.
+Well, coming up next time, how the Stumbo’s finally experienced God’s healing from the trap of pornography.

-Nick Stumbo: And the nature of sexual sin – it isolates us.
-And so when we try to fix it in isolation, that doesn’t work.
+Nick: And the nature of sexual sin – it isolates us.
+And so, when we try to fix it in isolation, that doesn’t work.
 And we want to be better and not have anyone know about it.
 But the pathway to being better is having other people know about it and be part of that journey with us.

 End of Teaser